 • Walk the Don Quixote Trail

-• Syrian food and steaming mint tea at Posada El Cristo de la Luz
+• Fall in love with Syrian food at Posada El Cristo de la Luz

-• A sampler box of marzipan sweets from Santo Tome
+• Down a sampler box of marzipan sweets from Santo Tome

 I’m a huge fan of Miguel de Cervantes’ Don Quixote, but even if you’ve never read the book, a quick detour through Spain’s iconic La Mancha landscape, with its towering windmills and patchwork fields, is an absolute must.
 Arrive at the little town of Consuegra in the early morning and visit one of the provincial bakeries.
 You can then drive all the way to the top of the hill and explore the windmills on foot.